dfintha/barge/README.md

   Adds the flags specified here to the GNU make command line.
 If none given, the default makeopts will only specify the amount of parallel jobs.
 This is the minimum of the logical cores and the amount of free memory divided by 2 GiB.
+- **format_style (string, optional)**:
+  The style in which clang-format formats the project sources.
+If none given, the default is Google.
+  The supported format styles are the ones supported by `clang-format`.
+If `file` is given, `clang-format` will look for a `.clang-format` file in parent directories relative to the given source file.

 ### Specific project file, which contains all the optional fields